dronzal/ASAP/README.md

 * It uses the Mediapipe framework published by Google: https://mediapipe.dev/
 * It is based on code published by Kazuhito00 on Github: https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe/blob/main/README_EN.md published under Apache 2.0 licence: https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe/blob/main/LICENSE
-* It uses hand gestures trained by kinivi, his neural network design and Jupyter notebook from Github: https://github.com/kinivi/tello-gesture-control
+* It uses hand gestures trained by kinivi, his neural network design and Jupyter notebook from Github: https://github.com/kinivi/tello-gesture-control published under Apache 2.0 licence: https://github.com/kinivi/tello-gesture-control/blob/main/LICENSE

 #### Machine Learning / Artificial Intelligence
 AI/ML is used in this component to identify hand gestures in webcam images.
 The Google mediapipe framework allows to identify one or both hand(s) and returns the coordinates of hand, fingers and joints.